billyc/quicky/help/index.md

 ## Email Support

-If you're still stuck or if you have any feedback about Quicky, just <a href="mailto:quicky@worldofbilly.com?Subject=Quicky Transit">email me</a>.
+If you're still stuck or if you have any feedback about Quicky, just <a href="mailto:quicky@worldofbilly.com?subject=Quicky%20Transit">email me</a>.
 Thanks!